Anna Carolina Muller Queiroz

 Note that if authors are unclear as to whether their proposed submission would fit within the scope of the special issue Innovations in Remote Instruction, they are encouraged to email Danielle McNamara at: email@example.com.

 Proposals (i.e., extended abstracts) should be received by July 1, 2021.
-Proposals will be reviewed by editors and notice will be given by December 15, 2021.
+Abstract proposals will be reviewed by editors and notice will be given by August 1, 2021.
 Full submissions will be due October 1, 2021.
+Proposals will be reviewed and notice will be given by December 15, 2021.
 Note that studies with a compelling rationale for a later submission deadline will also be considered after consultation with and approval by the editors.
 Finally, to facilitate rapid reviews for all, which is all the more important given the likely timing constraints of much of the proposed work, we will likely ask that individuals who have submitted proposals be willing to serve as reviewers on at least one other proposal.

 Technology, Mind, and Behavior is a Gold Open Access journal whereby articles are made open immediately upon publication, promoting broad access to the content.
 Publication costs are offset by article processing charges (APCs).
 The current APC for TMB is $1,200 USD.
 An article’s corresponding author is responsible for arranging such payment upon acceptance of a manuscript for publication.
 APCs are most often paid via support from an author’s grants, special funds including from one’s institution or department, contracts such as via the government, or one’s employer where the work was done as part of official governmental or corporate duties.
 If you are a resident in any European Union country, you will be expected to add Value-Added Tax (VAT) at the rate applicable in the respective country.